Elquintas/conversational_teddy/README.md

 ```sh
 cd gen-content/robot/ && poetry run python tts.py
 ```
+This script uses a text-to-speech custom recipe to generate a robotic voice.
+This can take several minutes.
 Once the script finishes, and all content is properly generated, Marvin is ready to be launched.

-Following the installation and content creation, we are finally ready to launch Marvin.
 Please refer to the following command to launch a terminal-based instance of the storytelling bot:

 ```sh
 poetry run python src/tts.py